hellomoin/pipeviewer/README.md

 # pipeviewer
- A application to calculate the bytes while streaming the data from input to output
+ An application to calculate the bytes while streaming the data from input to output